 Elon, North Carolina

 What do you have to do to be saved?
 Is faith the ONLY condition of salvation?
 Can a person be saved without repenting?
 Lewis Sperry Chafer (1871-1952), the founder and first president of Dallas Theological Seminary wrote, “the New Testament does NOT impose repentance upon the unsaved as a condition of salvation.”
-Many agree with him.
+Is he correct?

-Many believe that faith was the only condition of salvation based on the Gospel of John.
+One of the strongest arguments for this position comes from the Gospel of John.
 John was written so that people might have life and get saved.
-It is the only book of the Bible written for that express purpose (John 20:31).
+It is the only book of the Bible written for that the express purpose of telling people how to get eternal life (John 20:31).
 John is evangelistic in nature.
 The Gospel of John uses the terms “ believe” or “faith” about one hundred times but does not mention the verb “repent” or the noun “repentance” at all.

 The Fourth Gospel teaches that the ones who BELIEVE in Jesus become the children of God (1:12).
 It says that believers shall NOT perish but have eternal life (3:16).
 It teaches that whoever believes is NOT condemned (3:18) and will NOT come into judgment but has passed from death to life (5:24).